 TO THE MEMBERS OF MILESTONE FURNITURE LIMITED

-b) In case of Statement of Profit & Loss of the profit for theyear ended on that date.
+b) In case of Statement of Profit & Loss of the Loss for the year ended on thatdate.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
 We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rules thereunder and we have fulfilled our other ethical responsibilities in accordance with theserequirements and the Code of Ethics.
 We believe that the audit evidence we have obtainedis sufficient and appropriate to provide a basis for our opinion.